13th Kansas Infantry Regiment: Detailed service

 Action at Newtonia, Missouri, September 29, 1862.
-Occupation of Newtonia October 4.
+Occupation of Newtonia, October 4.
 March to Old Fort Wayne, arriving October 29.
-Cane Hill November 28.
+Cane Hill, November 28.
 Battle of Prairie Grove, Arkansas, December 7.
-Expedition over Boston Mountains to Van Buren, Arkansas, Dec.
-27-31.
-Capture of Van Buren December 29.
+Expedition over Boston Mountains to Van Buren, Arkansas, December 27–31.
+Capture of Van Buren, December 29.
 March to Springfield, Missouri, January 7, 1863, and duty there until May.
 March to Fort Scott, Kansas, May 19–29, thence to Drywood, and duty there until August.
-Blunt's Campaign August 3–31.
+Blunt's Campaign, August 3–31.
 Capture of Fort Smith.
 To Webber Falls, Cherokee Nation, arriving August 31, and duty there until September 15.
 March to Scullyville, Cherokee Nation, and outpost and scout duty there until October 1.
 March to Van Buren, Arkansas, and duty there until February 1865.
-(Companies B, E, and F on garrison duty at Fort Smith March 1864 to February 1865.)
-Companies A, C, D, G, H, and I ordered to Little Rock February 3, 1865, and provost and garrison duty there until June 1865.
+(Companies B, E, and F on garrison duty at Fort Smith, March 1864 to February 1865.)
+Companies A, C, D, G, H, and I were ordered to Little Rock, February 3, 1865, and performed provost and garrison duty there until June 1865.